cunnie/inclusive-sober-literature/remixed/big_book/12_chapt4_we_agnostics.md

   Instead, we looked at the human defects of these people, and sometimes used their shortcomings as a basis of wholesale condemnation.
 We talked of intolerance, while we were intolerant ourselves.
 We missed the reality and the beauty of the forest because we were diverted by the ugliness of some of its trees.
 We never gave the spiritual side of life a fair hearing.

-  In our personal stories you will find a wide variation in the way each teller approaches and conceives of the Power which is greater than himself.
+  In our personal stories you will find a wide variation in the way each teller approaches and conceives of the Power which is greater than themselves.
 Whether we agree with a particular approach or conception seems to make little difference.
 Experience has taught us that these are matters about which, for our purpose, we need not be worried.
-They are questions for each individual to settle for himself.
+They are questions for each individual to settle for themselves.

-  On one proposition, however, these men and women are strikingly agreed.
-Every one of them has gained access to, and believes in, a Power greater than himself.
+  On one proposition, however, these people are strikingly agreed.
+Every one of them has gained access to, and believes in, a Power greater than themselves.
 This Power has in each case accomplished the miraculous, the humanly impossible.
 As a celebrated American statesman put it, “Let’s look at the record.”

-  Here are thousands of men and women, worldly indeed.
+  Here are thousands of people, worldly indeed.
 They flatly declare that since they have come to believe in a Power greater than themselves, to take a certain attitude toward that Power, and to do certain simple things, there has been a revolutionary change in their way of living and thinking.
 In the face of collapse and despair, in the face of the total failure of their human resources, they found that a new power, peace, happiness, and sense of direction flowed into them.
 This happened soon after they wholeheartedly met a few simple requirements.
 Once con-

 PAGE 51

 fused and baffled by the seeming futility of existence, they show the underlying reasons why they were making heavy going of life.
 Leaving aside the drink question, they tell why living was so unsatisfactory.
 They show how the change came over them.
 When many hundreds of people are able to say that the consciousness of the Presence of God is today the most important fact of their lives, they present a powerful reason why one should have faith.

   This world of ours has made more material progress in the last century than in all the millenniums which went before.
 Almost everyone knows the reason.
-Students of ancient history tell us that the intellect of men in those days was equal to the best of today.
+Students of ancient history tell us that the intellect of humans in those days was equal to the best of today.
 Yet in ancient times material progress was painfully slow.
 The spirit of modern scientific inquiry, research and invention was almost unknown.
-In the realm of the material, men’s minds were fettered by superstition, tradition, and all sorts of fixed ideas.
+In the realm of the material, people’s minds were fettered by superstition, tradition, and all sorts of fixed ideas.
 Some of the contemporaries of Columbus thought a round earth preposterous.
 Others came near putting Galileo to death for his astronomical heresies.

   We asked ourselves this: Are not some of us just as biased and unreasonable about the realm of the spirit as were the ancients about the realm of the material?
 Even in the present century, American newspapers were afraid to print an account of the Wright brothers’ first successful flight at Kitty Hawk.
 Had not all efforts at flight failed before?
 Did not Professor Langley’s flying machine go to the bottom of the Potomac River?
-Was it not true that the best mathematical minds had proved man could never fly?
+Was it not true that the best mathematical minds had proved we could never fly?
 Had not people said God had reserved this privilege to the

 PAGE 52

 birds?
 Only thirty years later the conquest of the air was almost an old story and airplane travel was in full swing.

   But in most fields our generation has witnessed complete liberation of our thinking.
-Show any longshoreman a Sunday supplement describing a proposal to explore the moon by means of a rocket and he will say, “I bet they do it—maybe not so long either.”
+Show any dock worker a Sunday supplement describing a proposal to explore the moon by means of a rocket and they will say, “I bet they do it—maybe not so long either.”
 Is not our age characterized by the ease with which we discard old ideas for new, by the complete readiness with which we throw away the theory or gadget which does not work for something new which does?

   We had to ask ourselves why we shouldn’t apply to our human problems this same readiness to change our point of view.
-We were having trouble with personal relationships, we couldn’t control our emotional natures, we were a prey to misery and depression, we couldn’t make a living, we had a feeling of uselessness, we were full of fear, we were unhappy, we couldn’t seem to be of real help to other people— was not a basic solution of these bedevilments more important than whether we should see newsreels of lunar flight?
+We were having trouble with personal relationships, we couldn’t control our emotional natures, we were a prey to misery and depression, we couldn’t make a living, we had a feeling of uselessness, we were full of fear, we were unhappy, we couldn’t seem to be of real help to other people—was not a basic solution of these bedevilments more important than whether we should see newsreels of lunar flight?
 Of course it was.

   When we saw others solve their problems by a simple reliance upon the Spirit of the Universe, we had to stop doubting the power of God.
 Our ideas did not work.
 But the God idea did.